 Marathon Couples Therapy is a dynamic alternative to traditional weekly sessions in Gottman Method Couples Therapy.
 It’s a condensed and focused approach to marriage counseling that will provide you with the time you need to address specific issues and get your relationship back on track.
 In this powerful therapy format, you’ll meet with a highly trained and experienced therapist for either one day or three consecutive days, depending on your needs.

 Couples that participate in Marathon Couples Therapy receive a scientific evaluation of their relationship from the Gottman Love Lab, the only one of its kind in the world.
-After serving as a research lab at the University of Washington for many years, the Love Lab was reopened by The Gottman Institute in order to make the scientific basis for the Gottman Method accessible to the public.
 Our comprehensive relationship assessment will pinpoint the areas in which you can achieve the greatest growth so you can move forward to a place of strength, reconnection, and hope.

 Love Lab Assessment